Epholys/Impetus-Spheroid/README.md

 * (Heavy) Refactoring
   * FontHolder (or a general ResourceHolder<>)
   * Separate DifficultyManager into two classes
+  * Refactor TransitionDeque to have one an only Transition?

 * Optimization (if necessary)
   * Search where are the bottlenecks